Hawthorn Entertainment Ltd

 All venues and clients are advised to ensure that agents that they deal with

-comply with the regulations to protect them from possible legal action
+comply with the regulations to protect them from possible legal action against

-trouble to join trade associations such as The Agents Association (Great
+trade associations such as The Agents Association (Great Britain Ltd of which

-Britain Ltd of which Neville Williams FEAA is a fellow member).
-These
+Neville Williams FEAA is a fellow member).
+These organisations regularly advise

-organisations regularly advise the government department responsible for
+the government department responsible for policing this regulation of agents in

-policing this regulation of agents in each area that they believe are breaking
+each area that they believe are breaking the law.

-When the new regulations were introduced, they had advised the inspectors
+When the new regulations were introduced, they had advised the inspectors of at

-number is now well into the hundreds!
+now well into the hundreds!

-Penalties for agents or persons trading as agents that do not comply
+Penalties for agents or persons trading as agents that do not comply with

-with this legislation
+this legislation

-Up to £5000 fine per incident and up to 10 years ban from running an
+Up to £5000 fine per incident and up to 10 years ban from running an agency.
+The

 ADVICE AND NEWS FOR VENUES AND ARTISTS